mybonk/mybonk-wiki/docs/INSTALLATION.md

   ![](docs/img/NixOS_install_screenshots/NixOS_install_screenshot_005.png)

-  Plug a keyboard and a screen on your MY₿ONK console (they are used only during this first guided installation procedure, after this all interactions with the MY₿ONK console will be done "headless" via the MY₿ONK orchestrator machine as explained in section [Control your MY₿ONK fleet from MY₿ONK orchestrator machine](#3-basic-operations)).
+  Plug a keyboard and a screen on your MY₿ONK console (they are used only during this first guided installation procedure, after this all interactions with the MY₿ONK console will be done "headless" via the MY₿ONK orchestrator as explained in section [Control your MY₿ONK fleet from MY₿ONK orchestrator](#3-basic-operations)).

   Let your MY₿ONK console boot from the USB stick: